Are you shopping for new kitchen knives, but can’t decide between Wusthof and Cangshan?

 Cangshan isn’t as widely distributed as Wusthof, but you can find almost all its knife collections on Amazon.

 Wusthof has seven knife collections.
-The most popular include the Classic, Ikon, Classic Ikon, Grand Prix II, and Epicure.
-Here’s a quick overview of three of their top-selling collections.
+The most popular include the Classic, Ikon, Classic Ikon, and Gourmet.
+Here’s a quick overview of their top-selling collections.

 Wusthof Classic: Wusthofs signature collection boasts a traditional German design including triple-riveted handles and an exposed full tang.
 The knives offer fantastic balance for both home and professional cooks, so they’re easy to use.
 There are 70 blade shapes, so you’ll find the right knife for every task.
 View Wusthof Classic on Amazon or check out my in-depth review.